Political experts: Safe districts can shield Missouri politicians who make toxic statements

 “I absolutely think that the partisanship of district drawing, partisan gerrymandering, has played a role, at the margins but at a pretty important margin, in making it safer for people to be behave in extreme ways.”

-Smith thinks technology and social media have allowed incendiary comments by office holders to be much more widespread.
+Smith thinks technology and social media have allowed incendiary comments by office holders to become much more widely circulated.
 “In the old days when communication was mediated through an audio file, or certainly through a newspaper, people had a chance to think about stuff.
 But it’s just that it’s so instantaneous and so tempting to just, kind of, let it hang out.
 And obviously not even experienced politicians are immune.”

-Magarain thinks the current arrangement of safe districts doesn’t promote healthy discourse in politics.
+Magarain thinks the current arrangement with so many safe districts may not promote healthy discourse in politics.
 “Whether it’s a good calculation about the Republican base to say ‘We should lynch that guy’, or if it’s a good calculation for a Democratic, urban base to say ‘Somebody should kill Trump’, I don’t know.
 I hope those are bad calculations.”

 Magarian wants to see laws changed to eliminate the partisan gerrymandering.
 He thinks doing so could reduce the number of toxic comments by politicians and would better serve the democratic process.